Javier Bardem on the Oscars stage delivering a speech condemning war and expressing support for Palestine.

 On the evening of the ceremony the Spanish actor, who regularly spends time in Majorca, visibly wore a pin with the slogan "No to war" and the image of Handala, known as a symbol of Palestinian resistance.
 He presented the category for Best International Film and used the minutes on stage to take a clear stand: demands for a free Palestine and a sharp characterization of the current course of the war as unlawful and built on lies.
 That an actor engages in politics is nothing new.
 The question is: What remains of it when the spotlights are switched off?

 Critical analysis: Statements by celebrities reach many people, but often only as coarse headlines.
 Bardem's action is succinct — it sends a clear signal, attracts attention and polarizes.
 At the same time, such moments lack room for nuance: legal questions, humanitarian details and political processes are missing.
-A pin and a brief address cannot replace an in-depth debate about international law, the roots of the violence or concrete ways to help.
+A pin and a brief address cannot replace an in-depth debate about international humanitarian law, the roots of the violence or concrete ways to help.
 Celebrities can put issues on the agenda, but they cannot alone translate complex matters into practicable policy.

 What is missing in the public discourse: factual information and concrete courses of action.
 There is rarely a clear path showing how artistic solidarity can lead to sustainable support — whether legal aid, humanitarian logistics or parliamentary initiatives.
 Equally rare are voices that distinguish between emotional concern and legal assessment and connect both in an informative way.